 Watch a glorious West Texas sunset

-At sunset, stop and appreciate the the beauty.
+At sunset, stop and appreciate the beauty.
 Sunsets in West Texas are truly special.
 It’s like God turns the West Texas sky into a brilliant canvas of orange, pink, purple, and blue.

 Why you should take a West Texas road trip

 Texas has so many micro-cultures.
-From the metropolitan vibes of Dallas and the cowboy culture of Fort Worth, to the hipster atmosphere of Austin and the Latin influence in San Antonio, Texas is as diverse as it is large.
+From the metropolitan vibes of Dallas and the cowboy culture of Fort Worth, to the hipster atmosphere of Austin and the Latin influence in San Antonio, the state is as diverse as it is large.